“Are AICPA life insurance rates the best I can get?” This is the kind of question we get all the time.

-- Premium price (compare cost for both the short and the long-term time horizon)
+- The premium price (compare the cost for both the short and the long-term time horizon)

-Also, it is also important to review the insurance carrier that is offering the coverage to determine the company’s financial stability and claims paying reputation.
+Also, with any association coverage, it is also important to review the insurance carrier that is offering coverage to determine the company’s financial stability and claims-paying reputation.

 This is because the purchase of life insurance is typically a long-term endeavor – and you will want the company to be there when your loved ones need them to be.